semaphoreci/book-cicd-docker-kubernetes/chapters/05-tutorial.md

 ### 4.5.2 Provision a Database

-We’ll need a database to store our data.
-We’ll use a managed PostgreSQL service.
+We’ll need a database to store the data.
+For that, we’ll use a managed PostgreSQL service.

 **DigitalOcean Database**

   - Go to *Databases*.
   - Create a PostgreSQL database.
 Select the same region where the cluster is running.
-  - In the *Connectivity* tab, whitelist the `0.0.0.0/0` network\[8\].
+  - In the *Connectivity* tab, whitelist the `0.0.0.0/0` network\[10\].
   - Go to the *Users & Databases* tab and create a database called “demo” and a user named “demouser”.
   - In the *Overview* tab, take note of the PostgreSQL IP address and